View full guide »

 A number of specific export controls are imposed by legislation administered by government departments other than GAC.
 These controlled products include, for example, wheat and barley, certain cultural property, rough diamonds, endangered species, ozone-depleting substances, nuclear substances, select equipment and information, hazardous waste, and certain wild plants and animals.

-In addition to export controls under the EIPA, regulations passed pursuant to these acts impose various other measures, such as limitations on official and diplomatic contacts, and restrictions on economic activity between Canada and states that are the targets of sanctions, and the creation of "designated persons" lists - and the seizure or freezing of their property situated in Canada as well as a prohibition on doing business with them anywhere in the world.
-Export controls are normally limited to arms and related material and technical assistance but may be broader for a particular state, such as Canada's very extensive sanctions on Syria and sector-specific sanctions on Russia.
+In addition to export controls under the EIPA, regulations passed pursuant to these acts impose various other measures, such as limitations on official and diplomatic contacts, and restrictions on economic activity between Canada and states that are the targets of sanctions.
+This includes the creation of "designated persons" lists - and the seizure or freezing of listed persons' property situated in Canada as well as a prohibition on doing business with them anywhere in the world.
+Export controls are normally limited to arms and related material and technical assistance but sometimes target particular economic sectors and may be broader for a particular state, such as Canada's very extensive sanctions on Syria and Russia.

 4. Controlled goods regime

-Public Works and Government Services Canada manages the Controlled Goods Program (CGP), which requires mandatory registration and regulation of persons and entities who examine, possess or transfer defence goods as defined in Canada's Defence Production Act.
+Public Services and Procurement Canada (PSPC) manages the Controlled Goods Program (CGP), which requires mandatory registration and regulation of persons and entities who examine, possess or transfer defence goods as defined in Canada's Defence Production Act (DPA).
 The CGP was created in 2001 to strengthen the Canada-U.S. agreement on defence trade controls and is essential for maintaining the Canadian exemption with respect to the U.S. International Traffic in Arms Regulation (ITAR) regime.

 In October 2011, the CGP began implementing the Enhanced Security Strategy, which imposes heightened security requirements on registered persons and entities.
 These requirements were adopted to allow Canadian registrants to make use of the new ITAR dual-national rule, which amends the treatment of dual- and third-country nationals in a manner that resolves the conflict that existed between ITAR restrictions and Canadian human rights laws that prohibit discrimination based on nationality.